BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

 Display instructions for the player.
 Create at least 6 "Fill in the Blank" style questions.
-The game will **only** move on to another question when you get the question right.
+The game will *only* move on to another question when you get the question right.
+Print "Your wrong answers were: " and print the array of user's wrongAnswers Finally, print "Your correct answers were: " and print the array of user's correctAnswers

 Sample Output (user input is in ** asterisk ** and should not be coded into your program)
 ```
 Console Fill In The Blank Quiz Game
-Answer the following six questions.
+Answer the following six questions

-___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: **big boss**
+1) ___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: **Big Data**
-incorrect, your score is -3
+correct, your score is 5
-___ ____ is a term for datasets so large/complex that traditional data processing is inadequate: **big data**
+2) a variable that can only be true or false is: **integer**
-correct, your score is 2
+incorrect, your score is 2
-a variable that can only be true or false is: **integer**
+2) a variable that can only be true or false is: **string**
 incorrect, your score is -1
-a variable that can only be true or false is: **string**
-incorrect, your score is -4
-a variable that can only be true or false is: **boolean**
+2) a variable that can only be true or false is: **Boolean**
-correct, your score is 1
+correct, your score is 3
-U.S. military department that created the Internet for scientific and military communications is: **meme army**
+3) U.S. military department that created the Internet for scientific and military communications is: **ARPA**
+correct, your score is 8
+4) a variable that can only store whole number is: **integer**
+correct, your score is 13
+5) what 3-letter acronym means the intranet: **LAN**
+correct, your score is 18
+6) a variable that stores text is: **string**
-incorrect, your score is 1
+correct, your score is 23

+Your wrong answers were: integer,string
+Your correct answers were: big data,boolean,arpa,integer,lan,string
 ```

 -=-=-=-=-=-=-=-=-=-